TanjaKec/DataLiteracy/content/module2/Visualisation/_index.en.markdown

 coord_cartesian(xlim = c(0, 90000), ylim = c(25, 100))  # zooming in specified limits of the x & y axis
 ```

 You can set the breaks on the x axis and label them by using `scale_x_continuous()`.
-Similarly, you can do it for the y axis?
+Similarly, can you can do it for the y axis?

 Try to play with changing the colour palette.
 For more options check [Sequential, diverging and qualitative colour scales from colorbrewer.org](https://ggplot2.tidyverse.org/reference/scale_brewer.html).